 The alignment between financial objectives and marketing objectives was demonstrated at a Marketing Science Institute conference presentation by University of Michigan professor Claes Fornell, who is one of the world's leading experts on Customer Asset Management.
-Professor Fornell showed how 'maximizing shareholder value results from maximizing customer asset value' and strongly recommends the following decision rule: "Unless an action is likely to increase both capital efficiency and the value of customer assets, don't do it."4
+Professor Fornell showed how 'maximizing shareholder value results from maximizing customer asset value' and strongly recommends the following decision rule: "Unless an action is likely to increase both capital efficiency and the value of customer assets, don't do it."
+5

-As this and other similar studies gain momentum and visibility in the public domain, it seems likely that Patricia Seybold's assertion will manifest - and "company executives will need to report their customer relationship management performance to investors,"
+As this and other similar studies gain momentum and visibility in the public domain, it seems likely that Patricia Seybold's assertion will manifest - and "company executives will need to report their customer relationship management performance to investors."

-The Foundation as the 'value engine'
+The Information Environment as the 'Value Engine'

-The good news is that all of the information about customer asset status and growth that investors may wish to see, can be converged into a usable "customer knowledge center" (known today in the technology arena as an 'enterprise data warehouse' or EDW).
+The good news is that all of the information about customer asset status and growth that investors may wish to see can be converged into a usable 'customer knowledge center' (known today in the technology arena as an 'enterprise data warehouse' or EDW).

-Using analytical CRM technology and processes, a firm can focus on their customers' needs plus manage and increase customer value.
+Using analytical CRM technology and processes, a firm can focus on their customers' needs plus strategically manage and increase customer value.
 Moreover, the power of analytical CRM raises the value of customer assets by increasing profitability and customer satisfaction while reducing churn and the cost of marketing.
-This has been documented at a myriad of companies in many industries.5
+This has been documented at a number of companies across industries.6

-Several recent publications, and particularly an excellent book by Robert Blattberg et al, focus clearly on the issues and the opportunity: "Today's computing technology now makes precise customer asset management possible.
-Companies can now efficiently obtain and process the information they need to understand customer equity."6
+Several publications, and particularly an excellent book by Robert Blattberg et al, focus clearly on the issues and the opportunity: "Today's computing technology now makes precise customer asset management possible.
+Companies can now efficiently obtain and process the information they need to understand customer equity."
+7